 Increasing the Demand for Labor

-Unions have used various methods to increase the demand for labor as a way to increase wages.
+Unions have used various methods to increase the demand for labor as a way to increase compensation.
 Sometimes unions help the employer to advertise the products that the business produces, or they may advertise to persuade consumers to buy union products.
 Unions also lobby politicians to increase spending on services provided by union members, such as when teachers' unions lobby for increased spending on education.

 Recognizing that firms cannot pay union wages or benefits if they have to compete with cheap foreign competition, unions attempt to increase labor demand by advertising to buy products or services that were made domestically, such as the "Made in the USA" campaigns.
 Many unions also seek to have tariffs imposed on foreign produced products or services that compete with domestic output.